SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Design Limitations and Mitigations

-Instead, one could deterministically remove overdrafts (and other commutativity conflicts, like cancelling an offer twice or reusing a sequence number) by computing for each account the total amount of every asset that the account attempt to spend in a block, and then remove all transactions from overdrafted accounts.
-Only users that attempt to overdraft are affected by this filtering. \Thestellarbc{} plans this approach.
-This filtering requires only one (parallelizable) pass over a block of transactions, adding minimal overhead (\S\ref{sec:filtering}).
+Instead, given a fixed block of transactions, an implementation could first compute, for each account, the total amount of each asset debited from the account (before applying any credits).
+If there is any possibility for an account to overdraft in this block, then this amount must exceed the account's balance.
+As such, to ensure that no accounts overdraft, the implementation can remove all transactions from accounts that might overdraft.
+Note that this determination is made on a per-account basis, before any transactions are removed, so this filtering requires only one, parallelizable pass over a block of transactions, adding only minimal overhead (\S \ref{sec:filtering}).
+Furthermore, only accounts that attempt to overdraft are affected.

+Other commutativity conflicts, such as cancelling an offer twice or reusing a sequence number, can be handled similarly, by removing all transactions involved in these conflicts.
+Note that using these filtering criteria, removing a transaction cannot cause a commutativity conflict. \Thestellarbc{} plans this approach.

-\paragraph{Other Types of Front-Running} The set of pending transactions is public in many blockchains.
-One might estimate the clearing prices in a future batch, and arbitrage the batch against low-latency markets.
+\paragraph{Other Types of Front-Running.} The set of pending transactions is public in many blockchains.
+One might estimate the clearing prices in a future batch and arbitrage the batch against low-latency markets.
 This could lead to negative externalities (see \cite{budish2014implementation}, footnote 1), and could merit combining \SPEEDEX{} with a commit-reveal scheme such as \cite{zhang2022flash,clineclockwork}.
-Such a design would need the deterministic overdraft-prevention scheme.
+Such a design requires the deterministic overdraft-prevention scheme above.

-Malicious nodes might also delay transactions. \SPEEDEX{} could be deployed with a consensus protocol like Narwhal and Tusk \cite{danezis2022narwhal} or DAG-Rider \cite{keidar2021all} that periodically commits many blocks of transactions from different nodes.
-However, instead of ordering these blocks in an arbitrary manner (as in \cite{danezis2022narwhal,keidar2021all}), a system could take the set-union of all of the blocks that are committed at once (or subdivide by the ``round number'', e.g.) and apply this union as a single \SPEEDEX{} batch.
-This would likewise require the deterministic overdraft-prevention scheme.
+Malicious nodes might also delay transactions.
+An implementation could buffer several blocks of transactions from a consensus protocol into a single \SPEEDEX{} batch.
+If even one of these consensus blocks is from an honest replica (that does not censor transactions), a user could ensure that their transaction cannot be delayed from one \SPEEDEX{} batch to the next (by broadcasting to all replicas).
+This requires a consensus protocol with sufficient \textit{chain quality} \cite{garay2015bitcoin}.
+Alternatively, some DAG-based protocols \cite{danezis2022narwhal,keidar2021all} simultaneously commit many blocks of transactions from different replicas.
+Grouping these blocks into one \SPEEDEX{} batch, instead of ordering them arbitrarily, achieves the same censorship-resistance property.
+These designs would likewise require the deterministic overdraft-prevention scheme.